elastic/kibana/x-pack/plugins/security_solution/public/management/components/console/README.md

 ## Console Management

-The `<ConsoleManager />` context component and associated `useConsoleManager()` hook allow for the management of consoles in the app by ensuring that one can show/hide/terminate consoles as well as get a list of consoles that are "running".
+The `<ConsoleManager />` context component and associated `useConsoleManager()` hook allows for the management of consoles in the app by ensuring that one can show/hide/terminate consoles as well as get a list of consoles that are "running".
 Each console's history is maintained when a console is hidden and re-displayed when it is opened again.